How to self host using reverse proxy

 Best Practices

-Use a (free) custom domain (e.g. mysite.framer.website) and point the proxy to that, rather than configuring the Framer site to use your domain.
-This will allow you to use SSL end to end.
-Framer needs control of the full domain to generate SSL certificates.
+• Point the proxy to the custom domain instead of configuring the Framer site to use your domain.
+This allows for SSL end-to-end encryption.
+Framer requires control of the full domain to generate SSL certificates.